Carl Reid

-Carl Leonard Reid (born 14 December 1950 in Hagersville, Ontario, Canada) is a Canadian-born Australian Roman Catholic priest, who is the ordinary of the Personal Ordinariate of Our Lady of the Southern Cross.
-He is a former bishop of the Anglican Catholic Church of Canada, a Continuing Anglican church within the Traditional Anglican Communion; he was received into the Catholic Church in 2012 and was ordained a priest of the Personal Ordinariate of the Chair of Saint Peter.
+Carl Leonard Reid (born 14 December 1950) is a Canadian Roman Catholic priest, who was the ordinary of the Personal Ordinariate of Our Lady of the Southern Cross in Australia until 21 April 2023 when his resignation was accepted.
+He is a former bishop of the Anglican Catholic Church of Canada, a Continuing Anglican church within the Traditional Anglican Communion; he was received into the Catholic Church in 2012 and was ordained a priest of the Personal Ordinariate of the Chair of Saint Peter in 2013.

+Early life and education

+Reid was born on 14 December 1950 in Hagersville, Ontario, Canada.
+He was baptised on 14 January 1951 in the Anglican Church of Canada, a province of the Anglican Communion.
+He studied geological engineering at Queen's University in Kingston, Ontario, graduating in 1973.

+Ordained ministry

-Life and ministry
+Anglican ministry

 Reid was a member of the Traditional Anglican Communion.
 On 27 January 2007, along with Craig Botterill, he was consecrated bishop by the primate, John Hepworth, assisted by Peter Wilkinson and Robert Mercer.
 This made him a suffragan bishop of the Anglican Catholic Church of Canada and in charge of the province of Ottawa.